How to Sight In A Rifle Scope: Zeroing Made Easy

-Bore-sighting involves looking down your rifle’s barrel (the “bore”) and aligning the scope’s reticle to wherever the barrel is point at 100 yards.
+Bore sighting is an extremely crude, yet effective, method to start sighting in your rifle.
+The basic premise to bore sight your rifle is to look down your rifle’s barrel (the “bore”) and aligning the scope’s reticle to wherever the barrel is pointing at 100 yards.

 Next, move your eye up to the scope without moving the rifle and adjust the reticle until it aligns with what you see through the barrel.
 It will likely take you a few times of moving your head from the barrel to the scope, to get this right.

-25-yard zero: If you’re really confident, or short on time, you can skip this step but I don’t recommend it.
-In fact, if you’re short on ammo, it is MUCH better to include this step.
-It spends one more round of ammo now, but it’ll likely save you many more later.
+If you’re really confident, or short on time, you can skip this step but I don’t recommend it.

-A 25-yard zero is as simple as this: shoot at a target 25 yards away and make an adjustment so that your impact would have been about an inch lower.
-I write ‘about” because we’re not going for a perfect zero here – instead, we’re just ensuring that your bullet at a further distance, will be on paper.
+A 25-yard zero is as simple as this: shoot at a target 25 yards away and make an adjustment so that your impact would have been about an inch lower than where you were aiming.
+I write ‘about” because we’re not going for a perfect zero here – instead, we’re just ensuring that your bullet’s impact will at least be on the paper at 100 yards.